jeffglover/slobbler/README.md

 - Connects to all players, publishes only the playing one
 - Clears status on pause or player exit
+- Only updates Slack status if no status or already playing is set.
+Won't override an existing status.
+Detection based upon the status emoji
 - Filters when track is missing artist info, likely a video on a webpage

 ### Configuration